Adoh-Daniel/Daniel-Devops-Journey/Self-Study/side-self-study.md

 - Default Port: 22 (TCP)
 - Used for secure file transfer over a network, combining SSH security with FTP capabilities.

+Understanding the differences between TCP and UDP, as well as knowing the commonly used ports, is essential for network administrators, developers, and anyone working with networking protocols and services.